Our Food Pantry Garden: 2020

 Where we donate

-Over the last eleven years Shepherd’s Corner Ecology Center has been able to donate more than 29,252 pounds of naturally grown produce.
+Over the last twelve years Shepherd’s Corner Ecology Center has been able to donate more than 32,830 pounds of naturally grown produce.
 This produce is donated to local food pantries so that it can reach folks in need.
 Pantries that we partner with include GRIN (Gahanna Residents in Need), HEART (Helping East-side and Reynoldsburg Neighbors Today), as well as the Bishop Griffin Resource Center.